ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/lukaszstu/SmartAsset-CORS-CVE-2020-26527](https://github.com/lukaszstu/SmartAsset-CORS-CVE-2020-26527) :  ![starts](https://img.shields.io/github/stars/lukaszstu/SmartAsset-CORS-CVE-2020-26527.svg) ![forks](https://img.shields.io/github/forks/lukaszstu/SmartAsset-CORS-CVE-2020-26527.svg)

 ## CVE-2020-26526
  An issue was discovered in Damstra Smart Asset 2020.7.
 It is possible to enumerate valid usernames on the login page.
-The application sends a different server response when the username is invalid than when the username is valid (&quot;Unable to find an APIDomain&quot; versus &quot;Wrong email or password&quot;).
+The application sends a different server response when the username is invalid than when the username is valid ("Unable to find an APIDomain" versus "Wrong email or password").